 - Beyond Food: Spread the importance and fascination of land-use and nature based solutions with regard to soil, the microbiome, health, nutrient-density and taste.

 - Beyond Farm Business: co-create, collaborate, co-develop businesses.
 Incubate startups.
 Facilitate art & education and improved rural livelihoods.

 The Gut&Bösel is a family farm in Eastern Brandenburg with sandy soils and extremely low precipitation.
 Benedikt and his farm are faced with the challenging environment every day.
 As such they are constantly testing and implementing alternative multifunctional land-use models and soil enhancing methodologies with a variety of experts and different partners.
 They believe that technology development from a regenerative mindset will be key for agriculture in the future.
 The total area of the farm of roughly 3.100 ha (field: 1.000 ha, grassland: 100 ha, forest: 2.000ha) is used for organic agriculture, forestry, a bed & breakfast, a bakery (opening in 2020!), English garden and for multiple event rooms and infrastructure.

-YOU CAN FIND ALL THE CONVERSATIONS ON SOUNDCLOUD, APPLE PODCASTS, SPOTIFY AND OTHER PODCAST PLAYERS.
+YOU CAN FIND ALL THE CONVERSATIONS ON GOOGLE PODCASTS, APPLE PODCASTS, SPOTIFY AND OTHER PODCAST PLAYERS.

 - Introducing Transition Finance with Benedikt and Koen

 - The role of Triodos, one of the world’s leading sustainable banks, in financing the transition towards regenerative agriculture with Jurriën Appers of Triodos Bank